laugmz/Finding-Your-Reaction/README.md

 It is vital to not change the name of the file for the code to work.

 ## Installation
+Install the following tools in order to run the code.

 Install `pandas`:
 ```
 pip install pandas==2.1.4